flexera-public/policy_templates/tools/policy_sync/README.md

   - **Example highlighted in URL:** github.com/`flexera-public`/policy_templates/tree/master
 - *GitHub Repository Name* - Name of the policy repository on GitHub.
   - **Example highlighted in URL:** github.com/flexera-public/`policy_templates`/tree/master
-- *GitHub Branch Name* - Name of the Github branch to pull the active policy JSON file from.
+- *GitHub Branch Name* - Name of the GitHub branch to pull the active policy JSON file from.
   - **Example highlighted in URL:** github.com/flexera-public/policy_templates/tree/`master`
-- *Active Policy JSON* - Path to the active policy list JSON file.
+- *Active Policy JSON Path* - Path to the active policy list JSON file in the GitHub repository.
   - **Example:** data/active_policy_list/active_policy_list.json
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).